Britannia, Lancashire

 Britannia is a suburb of Bacup in the Rossendale borough of Lancashire, England.
 It lies on the course of two major roads and has a school and a nature reserve.
 Rochdale is to the south.
 Inchfield Moor in West Yorkshire is to the east.

-Britannia railway station was on the former Rochdale to Bacup Line.
+Britannia railway station was on the former Rochdale–Bacup line.
 Britannia Quarries was a source of employment.